discretize/discretize-guides/builds/guardian/celestial-firebrand/index.md

   - name: Aegis
     uptime: on demand
     variant: group
-Conditions:
-  - name: Burning
-code: '[&DQEQGjEvPj5LFwAAehYAAAAATAEWARYBiRI3AQAAAAAAAAAAAAAAAAAAAAA=]'
+code: "[&DQEQGjEvPj5LFwAAehYAAAAATAEWARYBiRI3AQAAAAAAAAAAAAAAAAAAAAA=]"
-cmGuide: ''
+cmGuide: ""
 classification:
   - 4
   - 3
   - 4
   - 3
   - 4
-date: 2022-08-06T09:37:02.199Z
+date: 2022-08-11T15:23:32.933Z
+Conditions:
+  - name: Burning
 ---

 The **<Specialization text="Celestial Firebrand" name="Firebrand"/>** is a build for groups to use instead of a **<Specialization text="Heal Firebrand" name="Firebrand"/>**.
 It provides more than enough healing for most groups, permanent <Boon name="Quickness"/>, a large chunk (15-18 stacks) of <Boon name="might"/> and on demand <Boon name="Stability"/> and <Boon name="Aegis"/>, whilst dealing a decent amount of damage.
 It is especially strong in PuGs where often a **<Specialization text="Heal Firebrand" name="Firebrand"/>** is overkill, especially in condi groups, but the convenience of having a more supportive player pumping out important boons such as <Boon name="might"/>, <Boon name="Stability"/>, <Boon name="Aegis"/> and heals is invaluable.